Far West (comics)

 Far West is a comic book limited series created by Richard Moore and published by Antarctic Press.
-The setting is an industrial age Western-style secondary world full of creatures such as elves, dwarves, centaurs and other fantasy creatures.
+The setting is an industrial age Western-style secondary world full of creatures such as elves, dwarfs, centaurs and other fantasy creatures.

 Plot

-Meg, a half-elf gunslinger and her partner Phil, a talking grizzly bear.
+Meg, a half-elf gunslinger works alongside her partner Phil, a talking grizzly bear.
 As bounty hunters, they are hired to capture an outlaw who uses a fire-breathing dragon to rob trains.
 They later come into conflict with a gang of ogres led by the notorious Moonshine Kid.
-In their latest (currently unpublished) adventure, they pursue a fugitive into the haunted Badlands and have to fight against an evil spirit called Kodiki who can transform himself into the physical manifestations of their worst fears.
+In their latest adventure, they pursue a fugitive into the haunted Badlands and have to fight against an evil spirit called Kodiki who can transform himself into the physical manifestations of their worst fears.

 Publication history

 The Far West storyline consisted of four issues published in Nov.
 1998 – May 1999; a second volume consisting of two issues, published in Feb.–Apr.
 2000; and a full-color one-shot published in 2008.